Urvashi137/Customer-Segmentation/README.md

 # Customer Segmentation using E-commerce Behavior
-This project focuses on Customer Segmentation using e-commerce user behavior data.
-The goal is to identify different groups of customers based on their purchasing patterns and help businesses make data-driven decisions.
+This project focuses on Customer Segmentation using e-commerce user behavior data by applying RFM (Recency, Frequency, Monetary) analysis and clustering techniques.
+The goal is to identify different groups of customers based on their purchasing patterns and help businesses make data-driven decisions
 ## Objective
 To identify different types of customers based on their shopping behavior and help businesses make better decisions.
 ## Dataset